onefoursix/Cloudera-Impala-JDBC-Example/README.md

 Cloudera Impala JDBC Example
 ============================

 This example shows how to build and run a maven-based project that executes SQL queries on Cloudera Impala using JDBC.
-To use the Cloudera Impala JDBC driver in your own project you can copy the `<dependency>` and `<repository>` elements from this project's pom to your own.
+To use the Cloudera Impala JDBC driver in your own maven-based project you can copy the `<dependency>` and `<repository>` elements from this project's pom to your own.

 Cloudera Impala is a native Massive Parallel Processing (MPP) query engine which enables users to perform interactive analysis of data stored in HBase or HDFS.